FinochioM/S2D/Readme.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+_Take into account that the project is built with Scala-CLI and you will need to manually link SDL2 and OpenGL_

 ## Basic Example